Guille-ux/LangLox/README.md

 Token of the type TokenType.SEMICOLON with the value None with the lexem ;
 Token of the type TokenType.EOF with the value None with the lexem
 -----Parsed-----
-[Var : var = hola]
+[Var : algo  = hola]
 -----Evaluated-----
-Variable var initialized with hola hola
+Variable algo  initialized with hola hola
 -----End-----
 Test case passed